shanewasley/portfolio-www.shanewasley.me/content/posts/aligning-models-reality/index.md

 We needed Carson to match three non-coplanar pairs between the model and point cloud for alignment to succeed.
 In other words, we needed the user to pick a surface on the X, Y, and Z-axis planes of the model and pick the corresponding surfaces on the X, Y, and Z-axis of the point cloud.

 {{< webp image="/images/skur-aa/process-coplanar.png" caption="We needed the user to match co-planar pairs, on three different planes, for the Assisted Alignment feature to work.
-For example, in the diagram above we would need the user to match planes #1, #2, and #3 on one object (the 3D model) with the corresponding planes on the other object (the scan)." >}}
+In the example diagram above, we would need the user to match planes #1, #2, and #3 on the left object with the corresponding planes on the right object, in order to align and compare them." >}}

 #### Tasks